pierresh/multiple-emails.js/README.md

 ## New features are:

+- "Basic" theme is now the default theme
+- "Basic" theme now displays a "heavy multiplication x" (&#10006;) for the Remove icon
+- rename old "Basic" theme to "Text" for clarity
 - rename "Bootstrap" theme to "Bootstrap3" for clarity
-- new "FontAwesome" theme
-- new "Simple" theme
+- new "FontAwesome5" theme
-- add option to validate input or not (default is true)
+- add option to "validate" input or not (default is true)

+## Original README...

 This is an improved version of the original work of Jamie Bradley http://t2a.co/blog/index.php/multiple-value-input-field-with-jquery/.